timruiterkamp/laadpalen-app/README.md

 ### Wishes and solutions
 #### User doesn't know what organization to submit a problem to
 We quickly decided that we could tackle the frustration of a user submitting a problem to the wrong organization.
-The most common problems will be build into the app.
+The most common problems will be built into the app.
 A user is then taken through a chat-like flow which guides the user through the necessary information needed for an organization to start working on the issue.
 Every flow is associated with a specific organization.
 This way, the user doesn't have to figure out what organization to turn to.

 #### User wants to be heard